Carlos Dunlap: Professional career

 After his sophomore season, Dunlap was projected to be a first round and a possible top ten selection in 2010.
 His draft stock began to fall after a mediocre junior season and a DUI arrest.
-On January 11, 2010, it was announced that Dunlap would forgo his remaining eligibility and enter the 2010 NFL Draft.
+On January 11, 2010, it was announced that Dunlap would forgo his remaining eligibility and enter the 2010 NFL draft.
 Dunlap attended the NFL Scouting Combine and performed all of the combine and positional drills.
-His overall combine performance was said to be underwhelming by multiple scouts and did not impress team representatives during the interview process.
+His overall combine performance was said to be underwhelming by multiple scouts, and he did not impress team representatives during the interview process.

 On March 17, 2010, Dunlap attended Florida's pro day and chose to perform multiple combine drills again.
 He improved his 40-yard dash (4.61s), 20-yard dash (2.68s), 10-yard dash (1.60s), bench press (22), and broad jump (9'4").
 At the conclusion of the pre-draft process, Dunlap was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked as the third best defensive end prospect by NFL analyst Mike Mayock, the fourth best defensive end by Scouts Inc., and was ranked the fifth best defensive end in the draft by DraftScout.com.